vibora-io/vibora/CONTRIBUTING.md

 Vibora tries to use bleeding edge technologies from python.
 Among other things, guys.
 Therefore, please make sure to use [type annotations](https://docs.python.org/3/library/typing.html) as good as possible.

-Another example of good code would be the use of:
+Another example of good code would be the use of
 ```python
 world ="World"
 "f "Hello {world}"
 ```
-instead of:
+instead of
 ```
 "Hello {0}".format(world)
 ```
-or:
+or
 ```python
 "Hello %s" % (world)
 ```